 3. BEING POSITIVE

 Being positive that even how many times you bid, you still have that positive attitude that you could have your first job.
 When I bid in projects I always speak to myself; I am unique, someone will hire me.
 Believe in your skills, explore and learn more to enhance it.
 In bisaya I say it “pabaga ug nawong” No guts no glory!

 Online work needs you to learn a lot of things even at the expense of your own research.
 Almost everything can be searched on the internet.
 Google things that you want to learn.
 Always remember “Knowledge is Power”

 The love of the work is very important because this will make you successful; this is where you get perseverance.
 When you love what you are doing it will take you to success and make your brain work more on how to improve yourself and your skills.

 5. Trust in Lord

 Believe it or not my first $3.6/hour project.
 I have prayed and worked hard for it.
-I woke up 12am, kneel down and pray, because I believe, God will provide.
-And luckily a very good client hired me as researcher, he molded my skills in writing and research.
+I woke up 12am, kneel down and pray because I believe, God will provide.
+And luckily a very good client hired me as a researcher, he molded my skills in writing and research.
 I gained more confidence in myself and that was the starting of my breakthrough as a freelancer.
-Now, I am very thankful to be one of those who have “Top Rated” badge in Upwork.
+Now, I am very thankful to be one of those who has “Top Rated” badge in Upwork.